Remember when you couldn’t wait to grow out of puberty so you could finally say goodbye to your acne forever?

 Acne begins with clogged pores.
 Here’s how it goes:

 Your skin pumps put too much sebum (your skin’s natural moisturizer).
-The excess gets stuck in the pores, where it mixes with dead skin cells, forming a sticky goo that clogs pores.
+The excess gets stuck in your pores, where it mixes with dead skin cells, forming a sticky goo that clogs pores.

 This sticky goo happens to be P.Acnes’ fave food.
 This bacteria thrives on it.
 The more clogged your pores are, the more P. Acnes grows and spreads.